ceramicnetwork/CEA/working-groups/identity/charter.md

-# Charter for Identity Working Group
+# Identity Working Group Charter (V1)

 ## Purpose

-The Identity Working Group exists to define the initial set of Ceramic documents, standards and protocols that enable a flexible, modular, powerful, and platform-agnostic identity standard used by projects working with Ceramic.
+The Identity WG exists to define the initial set of Ceramic documents, standards and protocols that enable a flexible, modular, powerful, and platform-agnostic identity standard used by projects working with Ceramic.

 The first phase (V1) of this working group will be focused on  use cases from technology providers, infrastructure services, and app builders to ensure an interoperable standard that meets unmet needs for these developers.